Reed Coverdale | How Can America Become Free Again? | OAP #32

 And I feel like if some radical decisions were made with significant enough consensus, then some big outcomes could play out.

-And like we could do it in such a badass way that it's not just like one show, or we could make it like a weekend or a week, or I don't know.
+And like we could do it in such a badass way that it's not just like one show or we could make it like a weekend or a week or I don't know.

-Live stream the whole thing for free.
+You could live stream the whole thing for free.

 Oh, dude, it could be so cool.

-Yeah, yeah, no, that would uh that'd be pretty cool.
+No, that would be pretty cool.

-You know, that's why we're that's why we are where we are today, because media has pushed a certain narrative.
+You know, that's why we're, that's why we are where we are today because media has pushed a certain narrative.

-Uh the left has been really good because they do a lot of those types of things.
+The left has been really good because they do a lot of those types of things.

-You know, they've got Hollywood, they've got um, you know, a lot of the um a lot of the music festivals, like all that type of stuff.
+They've got, you know, a lot of the music festivals, like all that type of stuff.

 It's all culturally left.